Biden makes surprise visit to Ukraine for first time since full-scale war began - KESQ

 The United States and other Western nations have been rushing arms, tanks and ammunition to Ukraine in the hopes of changing the trajectory of the war.
 By visiting in person, Biden is offering a singular image of American support for Zelensky, who has spent the past year attempting to rally the world behind his nation and appealing for greater levels of assistance.

-Biden arrived in Kyiv at 8 a.m. local time after a lengthy, covert journey from Washington.
-His motorcade arrived to the Mariinsky Palace half-an-hour later.
+Biden arrived in Kyiv at 8 a.m. local time after a lengthy, covert journey from Washington and arrived to the Mariinsky Palace half-an-hour later.
+He departed Kyiv in the early afternoon.

 “Thank you for coming,” Zelensky said, shaking Biden’s hand.